 You know you need to make a career change and you’ve heard plenty of good things about career opportunities in healthcare.
 After all, people will always need medical treatments and it’s an industry you can feel good about working in.

 But it’s understandable if the idea of dealing with blood, germs and the other generally unpleasant things that may come with direct patient care is giving you pause.
 Fortunately for you, there’s another path you can take to working in this thriving field—earning a Healthcare Management degree and finding a role within the business side of healthcare.

 Join us as we take a look at what you can do with a Healthcare Management degree and address some of the most pressing questions about healthcare management jobs.

 What do healthcare management professionals do?

 Healthcare managers and administrators are at the heart of the business side of healthcare, as they’re in charge of budgeting, scheduling and seeking out ways to improve patient care.
 This profession will leverage your stellar organizational and communication skills while allowing you to make a difference in the lives of others.

 Healthcare managers spend their days managing and coordinating health services in clinics, hospitals and nursing homes.
 It’s a job that’s rewarding both philanthropically and financially.

-The median annual salary for health services managers was nearly $96,540 in 2016, according to the Bureau of Labor Statistics (BLS).1 The job outlook is also favorable, with employment projected to grow at the much-faster-than-average rate of 20 percent through 2026.
+The median annual salary for health services managers was $99,730 in 2018, according to the Bureau of Labor Statistics (BLS).1 The job outlook for these roles is strong as well, with employment projected to grow at the much-faster-than-average rate of 18 percent through 2028.1

 Now that we have your attention, let’s take a closer look at how a Healthcare Management degree can help you transition into the career you’ve been seeking.